Millettia stuhlmannii

 Millettia stuhlmannii, commonly known as panga panga, is a well-known species of timber tree that is native to the southeastern Afrotropics.
 The wood of the tropical species M. laurentii has similar qualities and uses, but is slightly darker, and lacks the copious yellowish white resin of the heartwood vessels.
 Its foliage is similar to that of Pterocarpus rotundifolius, and it may be confused with the latter when observed from a distance.

-Panga Panga is often mistakenly called Partridge Wood, this is incorrect and an entirely different Genus.

 Range and status

 It is found in southern Tanzania, eastern Zimbabwe, Mozambique and very locally in the Venda region of South Africa.
 Though locally common or even dominant, over-utilization may deplete many populations.
 Besides harvesting for timber, their numbers are also depleted by unsustainable harvesting of bark and roots, which are employed for medicinal and magical purposes.

 Description

 The large compound leaves are greenish above and bluish green below, with one terminal and 7 to 9 pairs of opposite leaflets.
 It is deciduous, with the foliage emerging before flowering time.
 The large, lilac flowers appear from November to January as seasonal rains commence, and are produced on long, pendulous racemes.
 The woody seed pods are flat and velvety, and release their seeds when they split open due to increasing torsion.
 The root nodules have a symbiotic relationship with rhizobial bacteria.